Germany looks to step up coal exit timetable - The Observers - France 24

 Until now, Berlin had named 2038 as the latest possible date to power down the final coal-fired generators.

+For plants set to fall off the grid in the 2020s alone, the government will compensate operators to the tune of 4.35 billion euros ($4.9 billion), Scholz said.

+The payouts "will be spread out over the 15 years following the shutdown" and represent an "affordable and in my view good result," Scholz added.

-Meanwhile the deal would also spare the Hambach forest, a wood in western Germany threatened by the expansion of a vast open-pit brown coal mine that became a focus for mass protests.
+Meanwhile the deal would also spare the Hambach forest, an ancient wood in western Germany threatened by the expansion of a vast open-pit brown coal mine that became the focus of mass protests by environmentalists.

+But Thursday's deal did not go far enough for protest group Ende Gelaende, which organised many of the "Hambi stays" demonstrations.

+"Exiting coal is not a technical challenge, but a question of political will...
+2035 is much too late!" the group tweeted.

 Ministers now plan to propose a draft law on the exit from coal "in January" and pass it "in the first half of 2020".